Cashmere Mattress Fibres Explained

 What’s similar to Cashmere?

 Alpaca is the nearest fibre to Cashmere and is actually slightly better in terms of longevity and the loft (or fluffiness) if the fibre.
 Cashmere does tend to compress quickly, unless using coarse Cashmere, as an insulator.
 Alpaca is still incredibly expensive but there’s a better supply chain as the Alpacas are far larger than Cashmere goats so more fleece can be sheered at any one time.
+Have a look below at all the mattress fibres available in the UK.
+How they compare to each other and the price point.

 As we’ve discussed there are very few mattresses under £4,000 that will contain significant amounts of Cashmere due to its high price point.